zz85/crayon.js/README.md

 ##Q&A
 _Why is this called Crayon?_

 1. I think we started drawing with crayon when we were kids.
-I hope this library is akin to digitial crayons, where I start to explore creating beautiful drawing and paintings.
+I hope this library is akin to digital crayons, where I start to explore creating beautiful drawing and paintings.
 2. This library was created to help myself when I decided to work on some NPR (Non-Photorealistic Rendering) experiments eg. pencil, toon, watercolor shadings.
 Perhaps, I might be able to create an interactive crayon shader one day.

 _Is this yet another post-processing / shader library?_